thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 - file-backed attachments, meaning parts with `data_location = 2`, are present and valid
 - database integrity checks pass after reopen
 - search is rebuilt and representative queries match
+- every source key maps to exactly one target, all dependent keys resolve, and no internal legacy numeric key crosses a repository boundary
+- messages from Inbox, Sent, and other folders join the same `ThreadId` when their threading headers identify one conversation, without joining messages from different accounts
+- attachment URIs resolve to the same imported part after restart
+- notification IDs are unique in the application namespace after import
 - the durable cutover state remains readable after reopen

 ## Diagnostics